michaelbrusegard/tabline.wez/README.md

 ```

 > [!CAUTION]
 > There are currently some issues with the `cpu` and `ram` components on windows/linux so I would recommend disabling them until it has been resolved.
+You can disable them by setting `tabline_x` to something else or an empty table.

 #### Config options